Let us start with basics. This article will mostly revolve around three things i.e, SIP, Debt Mutual Funds, and Bank Recurring Deposits.

 Money can be withdrawn from SIP in debt funds without incurring a penalty on it and the SIP can be closed.

 In terms of liquidity, a SIP in debt funds is a better option when compared to RD.

 Up to 3 years, the taxation on debt funds and RD is similar.

 However, after 3 years from investment, the tax on debt funds is significantly lower than the tax on RD.

-After 3 years from investment, the tax on debt funds is 10% without indexation plus 3% cess.
+After 3 years from investment, the tax on debt funds is 10% without indexation plus 3% less.

-At the same time, RD keep attracting the same rate as before 3 years from investment – which depends on your income tax bracket.
+At the same time, RD keeps attracting the same rate as before 3 years from the investment – which depends on your income tax bracket.

 #6: Section 80C Deduction